agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 # Circular Trace plot

 For the circular trace plot I added an argument to the function called `circular_vars`.
-This is to identify which variables need a circular KDE for the trace plot.
+This is to identify which variables need a circular KDE.

 ```python
 az.plot_trace(torsionals, var_names=['tors', 'E', 'beta', 'alpha'], circular_vars=['tors'])